brrm/snakerl/README.md

 After every snake in a generation has died (the number of neural networks in a generation can be changed with the `population_size` parameter in `snakerl.py`) the next generation is generated.
  - The top 50% best performing neural networks automatically move onto the next generation.
  - Remaining neural networks are a crossover generated from a pair of neural networks selected using roulette selection.
    - Some of their weights can also be "mutated" (the rate at which this occurs can be changed with the `mutation_rate` parameter in `snakerl.py`).
-The weight is offset by a random number given by a normal pdf
+When a weight is mutated, it's value is offset by a random number generated from a normal pdf